manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ### New Data ILLUM

 The new data does not include an ILLUM Flat.
 Apperently.
 Is this normal?
-Maybe because the temperature didnt change much that day.
+Maybe because the temperature didnt change much that day. *It is a proceddure of ESO at VLT according to De.
+Finley so there should be one and I should use it.* Just pay attention on which one to use for the scibasic STD and scibasic OBJECT.

 ### Header information